 To discover how temperature affects the density of a fluid substance, use one of two methods depending on the fluid you wish to measure.
-For gases, use an adaptation of the Ideal Gas Law, which, when rewritten, gives you the equation for density based on the temperature and pressure.
-For other fluids such as water or alcohol, you must use more information to find their densities at various temperatures.
+For gases, use an adaptation of the Ideal Gas Law, which, when rewritten, provides an equation for density based on temperature and pressure.
+For other fluids, such as water or alcohol, you must use more information to find their densities at various temperatures.
 When you have all of the information required for the calculation, solving it just takes a little math.

 Find the Density of Liquids

 Subtract the final temperature in degrees Celsius from the initial temperature in degrees Celsius.
-For instance, a final temperature of 20 degrees C and an initial temperature of 30 degrees Celsius would yield a difference of: 30 degrees C – 20 degrees C = 10 degrees C.
+For instance, a final temperature of 20 degrees C and an initial temperature of 30 degrees Celsius yields a difference of:

 Divide the initial density of the fluid by this number to find the final density at the new temperature.
-If the initial density of the water was 1000 kg/m3 then divide this by 1.002 to find the final density: 1000/1.002 = 998 kg/m3.
+If the initial density of the water was 1000 kg/m3, divide this by 1.002 to find the final density:

 Find the Density of Gases

 - Volumetric temperature expansion coefficient for substance (m3/m3 degrees C)

 - Initial density (kg/m3)

 - Gas constant, J/(kg*degK)